Intel Intel

 This type of lawsuit could help business owners think outside of the box and expand their coverage, because there is definitely an exposure for your recipes and your trade secrets, and we have products that will cover that.
 It is just not on a typical CGL Insurance policy.

 Many businesses are vulnerable to allegations related to intellectual property and business owners may not realize their CGL Insurance would not be enough to cover potential settlements.
-These owners should “absolutely” ask their insurance broker for guidance, especially as society becomes more litigious and the risk of being sued grows, Carver said.
+These owners should ask their insurance broker for guidance, especially as society becomes more litigious and the risk of being sued grows.
+Every policy is different and the options should be reviewed with a knowledgeable insurance broker to ensure there are no coverage gaps.

 Preparing for the unexpected